For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 This does mean those from lower-income backgrounds graduate with more debt than those from wealthier families (and so will accumulate more interest).

-However, Plan 2 repayment terms (for those of you who studied between 2012-2023) mean it's unlikely you'll pay off the loan in full before it's cleared in around 30 years, or 40 years for those of you who started studying in 2023/24.
+However, Plan 2 repayment terms (for those of you who studied between 2012–2023) mean it's unlikely you'll pay off the loan in full before it's cleared in around 30 years.

-The repayment system for Student Loans is changing for students starting courses from 1 August 2023.
+The repayment system for Student Loans changed for students who started courses after 1 August 2023.
 Find out more in our article about the Student Loan changes.

 3. More debt means higher monthly repayments